 How to Prepare:

-• Education: A degree in computer science, information technology, or engineering is required.
+- Education: A degree in computer science, information technology, or engineering is key to starting a career in cloud computing.

 Career Outlook: